shwetakokate-cryptoo/Python-Oop-Concepts/README.md

 ### 5. Hierarchical Inheritance
 A Python program demonstrating hierarchical inheritance where multiple child classes inherit from the same parent class.

+### 6. Polymorphism
+A Python program demonstrating polymorphism where different objects respond differently to the same method call.